apache/pekko/CONTRIBUTING.md

 - if it is touching any class marked as `private[pekko]`, `/** INTERNAL API*/` or similar markers
 - if it is concerning internal classes (often recognisable by package names like `dungeon`, `impl`, `internal` etc.)
-- if it is adding API to classes / traits which are only meant for extension by Akka itself, i.e. should not be extended by end-users
+- if it is adding API to classes / traits which are only meant for extension by Pekko itself, i.e. should not be extended by end-users
 - other tricky situations

 The binary compatibility of the current changes can be checked by running `sbt +mimaReportBinaryIssues`.